nikhilverma17/Mongoose_node_js_example/README.md

 2. Install MongoDB: Visit the official MongoDB website (https://www.mongodb.com) and download the MongoDB Community Server for your operating system.
 Install MongoDB by following the provided instructions.

-3. Clone the repository: Clone this repository to your local machine using Git or download the code as a ZIP file and extract it.
+3. Create a new directory on your computer and navigate to it using the command line.

+4. Create a new JavaScript file, e.g., `app.js`, and open it in a text editor.

+5. Copy the provided code into the `app.js` file and save it.

-4. Open a command prompt or terminal, and navigate to the directory where you have cloned/downloaded the code.
+6. Open a command prompt or terminal, navigate to the directory where the `app.js` file is located.

-5. Install dependencies: Run the following command to install the required dependencies (Mongoose):
+7. Run the following command to install the required dependencies (Mongoose):

    ```
-   npm install
+   npm install mongoose
    ```

-6. Open the `app.js` file in a text editor and update the MongoDB connection URL if needed.
-By default, it connects to a MongoDB instance running on `127.0.0.1:27017` with the database name `newdb`.

-7. Save the changes in the `app.js` file.

-8. Run the program: Execute the following command to run the program:
+8. Once the installation is complete, run the program using the following command:

    ```
    node app.js